Cross River State Library

 The Cross River State Library is a public library in central Calabar, Cross River State, Nigeria.
 The library's collection contains over 4,000 texts.

 History

 The site on which Cross River State Library was built previously housed the Bricksfield Prison, the first maximum security prison in Nigeria, built in 1890.
 The building was destroyed during the Nigerian Civil War in the late 1960s, and the prison was relocated; the only remnant of the prison, the Bricksfield Prison Wall, still stands today and is part of the library's enclosure.

-Construction of Cross River State Library began under the supervision of Udokaha Esuene, Military Governor of South-Eastern State.
+Construction of the Cross River State Library began under the supervision of Udokaha Esuene, Military Governor of South-Eastern State.
 The library was completed under Paul Omu, Esuene's successor, but its inauguration was delayed until the governance of Babatunde Elegbede, and the library was not actually used until the tenure of Clement Ebri.
 The library opened on April 17, 1989.